JasonBock/Tachyon/docs/notes/1 - Get a Simple POC to Work.md

         * DONE - GenerateWithNoParametersAndReturnAsync
         * DONE - GenerateWithParametersAndVoidReturnAsync
         * DONE - GenerateWithParametersAndReturnAsync
-    * GenerateWithMultipleNamespaces
+    * DONE - GenerateWithMultipleNamespaces
-* Write integration tests
+* Write integration tests...maybe?
+Since `TachyonContext.Logger` is static, it's going to make it harder to see what exactly gets tested.
+I may need to ensure the tests are all synchronous and done in a certain order.
+Not ideal, but may be the only thing to do.

 Future Work (0.2.0)
 * Process the additional file to get a `EquatableArray<string>` of filtered methods